janosbinder/terraform-provider-cf/website/docs/r/asg.html.markdown

   - `protocol` - (Required) One of `icmp`, `tcp`, `udp`, or `all`.
   - `destination` - (Required) The IP address or CIDR block that can receive traffic.
   - `ports` - (Required) A single port, comma separated ports or range of ports that can receive traffic.
   - `type` - (Optional) Allowed ICMP [type](https://www.iana.org/assignments/icmp-parameters/icmp-parameters.xhtml#icmp-parameters-types).
+Defaults to 0.
   - `code` - (Optional) Allowed ICMP [code](https://www.iana.org/assignments/icmp-parameters/icmp-parameters.xhtml#icmp-parameters-codes).
+Defaults to 0.
   - `log` - (Optional) Set to `true` to enable logging.
 For more information on how to configure system logs to be sent to a syslog drain, review the [Using Log Management](https://docs.pivotal.io/pivotalcf/devguide/services/log-management.html) Services topic.
+Defaults to false.
   - `description` - (Optional) Description of the rule.
+Defaults to empty.

 ## Attributes Reference